AdiVarma27/pyAB/README.rst

 ====
 pyAB
 ====
-pyAB is a Python package for A/B Testing using Frequentist & Bayesian methodologies.
+pyAB is a Python package for Frequentist & Bayesian A/B Testing.

 Features: